 - If you have a 3DS charging cradle, plug the cradle into an outlet and place your 3DS in it.
 If the system isn’t charging, Nintendo recommends sending in the console, AC adaptor, and charging cradle to be replaced.

 - If you don’t have the cradle, try plugging the 3DS into your wall outlet using a different AC adaptor.

-- If the console charges when using a different AC adaptor, your previous adaptor is faulty.
-Purchase a replacement unless your 3DS is less than a year old, in which case Nintendo can provided a replacement here.
+- If the console charges when using a different AC adaptor, this means the previous adaptor is faulty.
+Purchase a replacement unless your 3DS is less than a year old, in which case Nintendo can provide a replacement here.
 If you purchased the charger separately, it has a 90-day warranty.
 This is especially important if you recently purchased the New Nintendo 3DS, as it doesn’t come with a charger out of the box.

 - Should your 3DS does not charge while using the second adapter, the problem is likely hardware related, and the console should be sent in for repair.

 Lines and smudges appear on your top screen